Dzidulak/Web-App-DevOps-Project/README.md

 - **Database:** The application employs an Azure SQL Database as its database system to store order-related data.

 ## Developments

+The following milestones show how I created an end-to-end devops pipeline for this application.

 ### Milestone 1